napudumaran/Learning-Documentation-and-Projects/notes/Arch_Security_Hardening.md

 Create a firewall for basic port security — [Notes Here — Rough Draft](/notes/expanded/security/Creating_Firewall_Arch.md)

 Harden down sudo users like an enterprise environment.
+Not critical for VM or Arch Install.
 This is good information to know. — [Notes Here — Rough Draft](/notes/expanded/security/Sudo_Hardening_Arch.md)

+Install auditing package.
+Good information to know.
+Not critical for VM or Arch Install.
+This is good information to know.
+[Notes Here — Rough Draft](/notes/expanded/security/Arch_Audit_Install.md)